JeffHughes/BrowserBasedLESS/README.md

 ```

-In this first example, all button elements are {bless}ed by the .button-primary class.
-The .button-primary class has multiple {bless}ings ('btn' and 'btn-primary').
-So, button elements don't need any additional decoration at all.
+In this first example, all button elements are {bless}ed by the '.button-primary' class.
+The '.button-primary' class has multiple {bless}ings ('.btn' and '.btn-primary') and some additional properties.
+So, button elements don't need any class decorations at all in the code to receive '.btn', '.btn-primary' and '.button-primary' at run-time.

 ```